benj-sic/BioNetworks/README.md

 ## Installation

-You can install the development version of BioNetworks by:
+You can install the development version of BioNetworks by: (new)

 ``` r
 library(devtools)